Get Help & Resources for Mental and Emotional Health

 Bible-Based Trauma Healing Care for the Global Church

 Trauma Healing Institute (THI), a ministry of American Bible Society, provides training, resources, and support to help the Church respond to trauma in communities around the world.
-Built on a solid foundation of mental health best practices, our Bible-based model leads to sustainable trauma care in any context.
+Built on a solid foundation of mental health best practices, this Bible-based model leads to sustainable trauma care in any context.
 Learn more at TraumaHealing.Bible.

 NAMI FaithNet is an information exchange network of NAMI members, friends, clergy and congregations of all faith traditions who wish to create more welcoming and supportive faith communities for persons and families touched by serious mental illness.
 NAMI FaithNet also encourages the role of faith in recovery for those for whom faith is a key component of their experience.